 Instructions

-- To make the onion sumac mix, dice the onion and in a small bowl mix it with lemon juice, sumac, and salt.
+- To make the onion salsa, combine chopped onion with sumac, lemon juice, and salt.
+Mix well.

 Notes: